Guest communication

 Why hosts use this

-Hosts usually look for airbnb check in message when they want a simpler way to handle guest communication, arrivals, bookings, or day-to-day operations without adding extra admin.
+Hosts usually look for Airbnb check-in message when they want a simpler way to handle guest communication, arrivals, bookings, or day-to-day operations without adding extra admin.

 Fewer arrival mistakes